agaro1121/typelevel-playground/src/main/scala/io/github/agaro1121/taglessfinal/blogpost.md

 Free is encoding your algebra as ADTs so we need all the case classes.
 We also need the smart constructors because our case classes are too specific.
 Smart constructors create instances of our case classes but the return type is the more generalized super type: `DBFreeAlgebraT[T]`.
-These will help scala compiler with implicit lookups later.
+These will help the scala compiler with implicit lookups later.

 Now, as it stands none of this does anything useful.
 We need to create some interpreters to interpret our algebra into actions.